Katie Fraine

-Katlynn Loretta Fraine (born December 3, 1987) is an American soccer goalkeeper who plays for Swedish Damallsvenskan club Eskilstuna United.
-Fraine graduated from University of Florida and spent the 2011 season with Women's Professional Soccer (WPS) club Atlanta Beat.
+Katlynn Loretta Fraine (born December 3, 1987) is an American soccer goalkeeper who most recently played for the Kansas City Current of the National Women's Soccer League.
+Fraine graduated from the University of Florida and spent the 2011 season with Women's Professional Soccer (WPS) club Atlanta Beat.
 She moved to Sweden in 2012 and played successfully for Mallbackens IF and Linköpings FC before joining Vittsjö in December 2015.